AN AERIAL AQUATIC ADVENTURE!

 The Jetovator is attached to a high output personal watercraft by a hose and thrust adapter.
 The watercraft provides the power and thrust for the Jetovator to fly skyward at up to 25 mph and to dive 10 feet below the water’s surface.
 Aerial stunts such as barrel rolls and back flips can be done with training and practice.

-Joey Natale, Joe’s son, has been flying the Jetovator for almost five years and is ranked No. 1 in the world, judging from skills competitions held all over the world.
+Joey Natale, Joe’s son, can demonstrate the Jetovator.
+He has been flying the machine for almost six years and is ranked No. 1 in the world, judging from skills competitions held all over the world.
 He is skilled at doing stunts such as spins, backflips and dives on the Jetovator.
-He will demonstrate their capabilities at the upcoming shows.

 “It speaks for itself when it flies,” Joe Natale said.
 “It’s a fast growing water sport.
 In my opinion, it is easy to fly.”

-The Freedom Flier, a Jetovator with a chair that allows those with disabilities to fly, will also be displayed at the shows.
+The Freedom Flier, a Jetovator with a chair that allows those with disabilities to fly, can also be displayed.

 Natale said the use of the Jetovator has exploded and it has been sold around the world to those who enjoy acrobatics above and in the water.